-Information about the Village's governmental funds begins on page 14.
-Total governmental funds had receipts of \$1,857,438, exclusive of other financing sources and disbursements of \$1,658,048, excluding other financial uses.
-The fund balance of the General Fund increased \$199,390 as a result of the reduction of costs for salaries and benefits and an increase in income tax and intergovernmental receipts.
+Information about the Village's governmental funds begins on page 13.
+Total governmental funds had receipts of \$1,634,460, exclusive of other financing sources and disbursements of \$1,609,043, exclusive of other financial uses.
+The fund balance of the General Fund increased \$88,986 for year end 2012.
 The funds are monitored consistently with adjustments made throughout the year in budgets to accommodate yearly revenues.

-Information about the proprietary funds starts on page 17.
-All business-type funds had operating expenses of \$7,121,300 which was more than operating revenues of \$6,935,065 by \$186,235 or 3 percent of operating revenues.
+Information about the proprietary funds starts on page 18.
+All business-type funds had operating revenues of \$6,588,521 which was more than operating expenses of \$6,202,495 by \$386,026 or 6 percent of operating revenues.